Appetizers Pizza Recipes Savory

 What Makes This Cheese Pizza Rolls Recipe Great?

-I love these simple cheese pizza rolls because they’re so easy to make.
 This recipe requires just 40 minutes of prep time, and another 15 or so in the oven, so you’ll have savory, cheesy pizza rolls ready to devour in less than an hour!
 Plus they’re made with standard freezer, spice rack, and pantry staples, so no need for a grocery store run.
+You can make this recipe with homemade pizza dough, but if you’re in a hurry, feel free to substitute frozen dough instead.
+Many local pizzerias also sell balls of their fresh, house-made dough.

 Cheesy pizza rolls, red tea towel, and dish of sauce

-A Vegetarian Alternative
+A Vegetarian Alternative to Pepperoni Pizza

 As a vegetarian myself, I wanted to create a meatless alternative to the pizza roll recipes already available online, most of which contain pepperoni, bacon, or other types of meat.